apecloud/kubeblocks/docs/developer_docs/api-reference/cluster.md

 </td>
 <td>
 <em>(Optional)</em>
-<p>configSpecs defines a configuration extension mechanism to handle configuration differences between versions,
+<p>Defines a configuration extension mechanism to handle configuration differences between versions.
-the configTemplateRefs field, together with configTemplateRefs in the ClusterDefinition, determines the final configuration file.</p>
+The configTemplateRefs field, in conjunction with the configTemplateRefs in the ClusterDefinition, determines the final configuration file.</p>
 </td>
 </tr>
 <tr>